DamoNeer/hacker-blog/_posts/2021-03-24-RSA-Starter.md

 ## [](#header-2)RSA Starter 6

-> Sign the flag crypto{Immut4ble_m3ssag1ng} using your private key and the SHA256 hash function.
+> Sign the flag crypto{Immut4ble_m3ssag1ng} using your downloaded private key (which contains n and d) and the SHA256 hash function.

 ### [](#header-3)Solution